magnefique-studios/javashop-otel/README.md

 We now have a total of 6 locations !

-# Environment Setup Linux

-You can run this on any linux VM minimum 8GB Ram.
-4CPU min recommended.

-Software Requirements:
-docker, docker-compose, git, maven

 # Environment Setup MACOS

 Tested on Macos Ventura 13.2.1 ( Tested on Mac M1/M2 , Intel Macs should be OK. )